sowmyarshetty/ai-case-study/README.md

 ## Use case the project is trying to solve

 * Delayed Diagnosis: Radiologists often face delays in reviewing critical medical images due to high workloads and the prioritization of studies, which can lead to significant impacts on patient outcomes.
+The primary area being focused by AI is to scan  medical images as soon as possible after acquisition, before they reach the radiologist.
 * Workflow Inefficiencies: Traditional methods of managing imaging tasks can be cumbersome, consuming valuable time that could be better spent on patient care.
-* Workflow improvements
-The primary area being focused by AI is to scan  medical images as soon as possible after acquisition, before they reach the radiologist.
 * Integration of AI: The challenge of effectively integrating AI technologies into existing medical imaging systems to enhance efficiency and collaboration among various stakeholders in healthcare. https://radiologybusiness.com/sponsored/50136/fujifilm-healthcare-americas/topics/medical-imaging/transforming-radiologist